Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

-### Once a rule change occurs that triggers a game over event the API wallet initiates an operation on the game contract which transfers an NFT reward to the winning player.
+### Once there is a rule change occurs that triggers a game over event, the API initiates an operation on the game contract which transfers an NFT reward to the winning player.
 [Example operation](https://better-call.dev/search?text=oocc7Sz4nyaCcn9ucz5NEru9dop7Ugsyc6LN4PEhghptfoFEhiH)

 <br/>
 <p align="center">